-Notes: Predicted marginal effects of (log) cash flow on R&D probability by firm size quartile for each region based on the regression specification (24).
+Notes: Predicted marginal effects of (log) cash flow on R&D probability by firm size quartile for each region based on the regression specifications reported in Table A-6.

 We also match the model-generated start and continuation rates of R&D for firms in each region with the ones computed from Orbis data.
 Note that R&D status is very persistent with a continuation rate of around 0.9 and a low start rate of around 0.06.
-Finally, we target the autocorrelation of the empirical measure of firm-level TFPR for each region, which is in the ballpark of 0.9.
+Finally, we target the autocorrelation of firm-level tfpe for each region, which is in the ballpark of 0.9.
 Overall, the model is over-identified: we estimate 10 parameters while targeting 13 statistics.

 While parameters and moments are all jointly identified, some moments are much more sensitive to certain parameters than to others.
 The export probability mainly identifies the distribution of export fixed costs, while the export-to-sales ratio is informative about relative foreign demand.
 A higher mean export fixed cost reduces export participation, while higher foreign demand increases the exports-to-sales ratio.
-The elasticity of TFPR with respect to the RER also plays a role for pinning down these parameters: ceteris paribus, the smaller the export fixed costs and the larger foreign demand, the higher the export participation and intensity.
-Thus, the elasticities of average export demand and TFPR with respect to the RER will be higher in this case.
+The elasticity of TFPE with respect to the RER also plays a role for pinning down these parameters: ceteris paribus, the smaller the export fixed costs and the larger foreign demand, the higher the export participation and intensity.
+Thus, the elasticities of average export demand and TFPE with respect to the RER will be higher in this case.

 The import probability and the import-to-sales ratio are most sensitive to import fixed costs and the relative quality of imported intermediates.
 A larger mean import fixed cost reduces import participation, while a larger price-adjusted quality of imported intermediates increases import intensity.
-Higher import participation and import intensity also reduce the average elasticity of TFPR with respect to the RER: for importers, TFPR contains the import component which is affected negatively by an RER depreciation.